CHARMAINE PICARD

 ABOUT

-Trained in art history at the University of Chicago, Picard specializes in Post-War, Contemporary, and Emerging Art, with a particular focus on Latin American and African American fine art.
-Her scholarly background and practical experience enable her to offer nuanced and informed guidance to collectors and institutions alike.
+Trained in art history at the University of Chicago, she specializes in Post-War, Contemporary, and Emerging Art, with particular expertise in Latin American and African American art.
+Her longstanding relationships with leading dealers, curators, artists, and collectors provide clients with access to both established and emerging markets.